trichards140/3502Tutorial/README.md

 That's how it's done.
 No, seriously, it's that simple.

-##### Yes, You Can Use It With Valgrind
+##### Yes, You Can Use Redirection Along With Other Commands

-This Sort Of Thing Also Works
+These sorts of things also work:
 `valgrind ./outputNameYouGaveToGCCEarlier.out < ./inputFile.in > ./outputFile.txt`
+`time ./outputNameYouGaveToGCCEarlier.out < ./inputFile.in > ./outputFile.txt`

 ##### Write Your Own Inputs
 - Open a text editor